VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/03-deploy-to-openshift.md

 You should see output in the console similar to `replication controller "rhoar-training" successfully rolled out`.
 If you take another look at your OpenShift web view, you should see that your application now displays on the Overview page.

+**2. Connection to the application via the Route**

+The route is blah blah blah.
+We need for external connections blah blah.
+We can see this route from the Overview page, under the `ROUTES External Traffic` section.
+Click it, or this link? [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/).

+We should now see the same `Success` page that we saw when we first tested our app locally.

 ## Congratulations